 What if I told you about an offer where you can get the product, plus double your money back, plus extra prizes?
 What would you do?

-But we often overlook the fact that Allah has offered us an even better deal that will benefit us both in this dunya and the akhira (hereafter).
-What deal am I talking about?
-It’s Sadaqah (voluntary charity).
+But we often overlook the fact that Allah has offered us an even better deal that will benefit us both in this dunya and the hereafter.

-1. Sadaqah is a guaranteed investment.
+1. Sadaqah is a guaranteed investment

 What more could we ask for?

-2. Sadaqah is a means of gaining barakah in your wealth.
+2. Sadaqah is a means of gaining barakah in your wealth

 It may be hard for us to give sadaqah when we are barely able to make ends meet.

-Charity does not decrease the wealth and the servant who forgives, Allah adds to his respect; and the one who shows humility, Allah elevates him in the estimation (of the people).”
+“Charity does not decrease the wealth, and the servant who forgives, Allah adds to his respect; and the one who shows humility, Allah elevates him in the estimation (of the people).”

 Another hadith reported by Sahih Muslim: